26 May What Is the Purpose of No Fault Insurance?

 Property Owners Shouldn’t Pay For Damage They Didn’t Do

-Property owners should become very familiar with OREO insurance.
+Property owners should become very familiar with OREO insurance (Other Real Estate Owned).
 The main reason owners of multiple properties purchase OREO insurance is to protect their assets.
 When a home is vacant for an extended period, it is more likely to be burglarized.
 But even if a burglary doesn’t occur, there’s still the chance of natural elements causing damage to the home.
 OREO insurance will protect a property managers’ assets.

 APIA has worked with property investors like you since 2001 to protect their assets.
 Any time, day or night. contact us to ensure your properties are properly covered.